-As an artist located in the beautiful and historic city of Albany on the south coast of West Australia, and notching up over 25 years in the arts since completing a Fine Arts degree at Curtin University in Perth in 1988, Sue's creative life has included community arts projects in culturally amazing environments such as remote rural Tibetan communities; Quezon City slum areas in the Philippines; Christmas Island- the Australian territory way off the coast of West Australia and closer to Indonesia; and numerous remote Aboriginal communities in the West Australian and Northern Territory deserts, as well as exhibition curation, public art projects- and artist residencies including the Port Macquarie Australia Council Artist in Residency in NSW.
+As an artist/ designer based in Albany on the south coast of West Australia- Sue has worked in the arts for over 35 years since completing a Fine Arts degree at Curtin University in Perth in 1988.
+With a deep passion for travel and exploring different cultures, Sue's creative life has included community arts projects in remote rural Tibetan communities; Quezon City in the Philippines; the Australian territory of Christmas Island; numerous remote First Nations communities in the West Australian and Northern Territory deserts; as well as exhibition curation, public art projects, public commissions, and artist residencies.
+Her work is represented in many private and public collections.

 The catalyst for my current creative business ‘This Papercut Life’ resulted from a cancer diagnosis in 2010.
 In short I had a lot of love sent my way.
-My art changed and became more about sending that goodwill out in gratitude.
+My art became about sending that goodwill out in gratitude.
 I also realised that I just wanted to be in my studio designing, making and creating.
 And I wanted a slower gentler stress free life.